amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ```
 ## Theme

-To change Sailor's theme color, edit the ` t ` variable with the new color code.
+To change Sailor's theme color, edit the theme ` t ` variable with the new color code.

 ```js
 var t="#2774ab", // ...